 There is no nursery provision on site.
 For travel, most families in Cheriton and the wider Folkestone area will use a mix of walking, cycling, local bus routes, or car drop-off.
 Route specifics change, so families should check current public transport options and typical traffic patterns for Tile Kiln Lane when shortlisting.

 Academic outcomes remain a development area.
-The current dataset shows a Progress 8 score of -0.55 and GCSE outcomes that sit below England average overall.
+The current results show a Progress 8 score of -0.55, Attainment 8 of 37.6 and an EBacc average points score of 3.3.
 Families prioritising already high headline results may want to compare alternatives carefully.

 A structured culture may not suit every student.
 Learning habits, coaching, and a strong routines-first approach can be excellent for many students.
 Those who find tight boundaries stressful may need reassurance through open events and transition support.